Armenian Christian tradition in the 20th century: Urartian influence on Armenian civilization

 Urartian cuneiform recording the foundation of Erebuni Fortress by Argishti.

 exerted considerable influence on Armenian culture.
 Adontz and Toumanoff extensively studied the Iranian elements in Armenian and Georgian societies and their impact on Armenian historiography.
 Their work paved the way for subsequent scholars such as Nina Garsoïan and James Russell to explore the enduring Iranian influence on Armenian institutions and hagiography.

 The Aramaic-speaking world, Armenia's southern neighbor, also influenced Armenian civilization until the suppression of Armenian and Syriac presence in eastern Anatolia in 1915.
 Scholars like Paul Peeters investigated early relations between Syriac Christianity and Armenia, shedding light on the genesis of Armenian hagiography.

 Karapet Ter-Mkrtchyan, another notable figure, made significant discoveries in Armenian manuscripts and published studies on Armenian doctrinal writers and the history of the Armenian Church.
 He uncovered Armenian translations of lost Greek texts and contributed to understanding Armenian doctrinal development.

-Studies have also examined the Armenian Church's relations with neighboring churches, including the Aluanian, Georgian, Byzantine, and Western Syriac Churches, as well as the Church of the East.
+Studies have also examined the Armenian Church's relations with neighboring churches, including the Albanian, Georgian, Byzantine, and Western Syriac Churches, as well as the Church of the East.
 Eruand Ter-Minaseanc dedicated his work to the Armenian-Syriac Church relations and the history of Armenian synods.
 His contributions enriched the understanding of Armenian theological developments despite challenges posed by the Soviet regime.